+In addition to the required Emergency Stop electrical connections and jumper settings, there are two software settings related to the Emergency Stop condition.
+The Tension Off by ESTOP setting, located in the Setup Menu > Tension Control Setup menu allows the user to specify whether tension control will remain On during an Emergency Stop condition (to pick up control after the Emergency Stop condition is removed) or whether it will be forced Off (forcing the operator to re-engage the tension output after an Emergency Stop condition) (see Section 5, User Interface Overview, for a menu navigation overview).
 The Output During ESTOP setting, also located in the Setup Menu > Tension Control Setup menu, allows for the selection of High or Low Emergency Stop output.
-This setting allows the user to specify the software output level duringan Emergency Stop condition.
+This setting allows the user to specify the software output level during an Emergency Stop condition.
 Regardless of this setting, the hardware Emergency Stop jumper (JP7) will determine the actual output (High or Low) during an Emergency Stop condition.
 This setting is important if Tension Off by ESTOP is set to No, to allow a bumpless transfer out of the E-STOP condition when exiting E-STOP and returning to control mode.
 When Tension Off by ESTOP is set to No, this setting should always match the output specified by jumper JP7.

-Figure 9 - SETUP JUMPERS
+Figure 4-7 - SETUP JUMPERS

-2.9 CUSTOMER +10/15V OUTPUT SELECTION
+4.8 CUSTOMER +10/15V OUTPUT SELECTION

-A selectable 10VDC or 15VDC rail is provided for customer use.
+A selectable 10 VDC or 15 VDC rail is provided for customer use.
 This rail is designed to drive light loads, such as potentiometers used for external Auto or Manual setpoints, or in a roll follower setup.
 It should not be used for loads pulling greater than 100mA.
-The rail can be accessed via the Signals terminal block (TB3) terminal 18 (+10/+15V) and terminal 17 (GROUND) (see Section 2.11, Standard Electrical Connections).
+The rail can be accessed via the Signals terminal block (TB3) terminal 18 (+10/+15V) and terminal 17 (GROUND) (see Section 4.11, Standard Electrical Connections).

-The 10V or 15V selection is made by jumper JP6 (see Figure 9, Setup Jumpers).
+The 10V or 15V selection is made by jumper JP6 (see Figure 4-7, Setup Jumpers).
 Placing the jumper on pins 1 and 2 (labeled +10V) sets the voltage rail to 10V.
 Placing the jumper on pins 2 and 3 (labeled +15V) sets the voltage rail to 15V.

-2.10 POWER ELECTRICAL CONNECTIONS
+4.9 POWER ELECTRICAL CONNECTIONS